2021-ongoing | Exhibition, Identity, Product, Research

 What if AI decided to take part in human tabletop games by rewriting their mechanics?
 Would we still be able to have fun, win or even just understand these new rules?
 The project’s aim is to highlight some of our human limitations, tics and fears by using supposedly harmless playful devices.

 Games we’ll never play has been premiered during Milano Design Week 2022 at BASE Milano, participating to the international exhibition We Will Design.
+In the following years, it has also been presented with interactive play sessions during multiple exhibitions in Italy, Europe and China.

 Games like Guess Who? are based on our ability to distinguish differences and similarities in faces and on the risk strategy in asking the right questions.